omolarateniola/Superstore-Orders/README.md

 # POWER BI PROJECT
 This is the dataset of an hypothetical sales company that deals with the sales of different products which are shipped using different shipping modes (standard class, second class and same day).
-This data
+This data was visualized with POWER BI.